AABearBots/First-Closed-Doors-Competition/README.md

 A *single file* is pretty much just that: a dataset that is stored in one file only.

-### Real Life Example
+##### Real Life Example

 Let's put all this in perspective by analyzing the processes, products and dependencies of a few existing bots.

 [Charly]( https://github.com/AAMasters/AACharly-Extraction-Bot) is an extractor algobot.
-As his [README file]( https://github.com/AAMasters/AACharly-Extraction-Bot/blob/master/README.md) explains, he "gets trades data for all markets —both historic and live— assuring consistency using recursive processes, and store it in a highly fragmented and usable dataset".
+As his [README file]( https://github.com/AAMasters/AACharly-Extraction-Bot/blob/master/README.md) explains, he "gets trades data for all markets –both historic and live– assuring consistency using recursive processes, and store it in a highly fragmented and usable dataset".

 Also explained in Charly's README file, Charly offers one product which is defined by the dataset scope and various characteristics.
 Please, go on and review [Charly's README file]( https://github.com/AAMasters/AACharly-Extraction-Bot/blob/master/README.md)  and become familiarized with the concepts detailed in there.